Beauvoir De Lisle: First World War

-After being appointed a Knight Commander of the Order of the Bath (KCB) in January 1917, he was promoted to the temporary rank of lieutenant general in March 1918, becoming GOC XIII Corps before being reassigned to command XV Corps in April, leading it in the final months of the war.
+After being appointed a Knight Commander of the Order of the Bath (KCB) in January 1917, he was promoted to the temporary rank of lieutenant general in March 1918, becoming GOC XIII Corps before being reassigned to command XV Corps in April, leading it in the final months of the war and to the Armistice of 11 November 1918, which ended hostilities.

 Post-war

 After the war he was promoted to the permanent rank of lieutenant-general, in January 1919, and in October was appointed to succeed Lieutenant General Sir Thomas Snow as general officer commanding-in-chief (GOC-in-C) of Western Command.
 He held this post until 1923 and then retired from the army in October 1926, after being promoted to general in January.